About the Office

 Residents must respect and comply with lifestyle expectations and all university and Residence Life policies and procedures.
 Residents are also held accountable to local, community, state, and federal authorities.

-Each resident is responsible for reading and adhering to the rules and regulations outlined in the current APU Student Handbook as well as those in the housing policies and catalog.
+Each resident is responsible for reading and adhering to the rules and regulations outlined in the current APU Undergraduate Student Handbook as well as those in the housing policies and catalog.
 Residents will be held accountable for their guests' actions.

 APU's on-campus residence life program has several distinctive features: